birkmann/angular-shopping-cart/README.md

-#angular-boilerplate
+#angular-shopping-cart

-A simple boilerplate using angular, grunt and sass.
+A simple shopping cart using angular, grunt and sass.